Projecto-Final/laravel-5-ecommerce-project/readme.md

 ## Installing project

--composer install
+#composer install
--configure .env
+#configure .env
--php artisan migrate
+#php artisan migrate
--php artisan db:seed
+#php artisan db:seed

-You can look at the different users from the seed of "Usuarios"
+#You can look at the different users from the seed of "Usuarios"

 ## Contributing